Opinion polling for the next Scottish Parliament election

 In the run-up to the next Scottish Parliament election, various organisations are conducting opinion polls to gauge voting intentions.
 Results of such polls are displayed in this list.
-Most of the pollsters listed were members of the British Polling Council (BPC) and abided by its disclosure rules.
+The pollsters listed are members of the British Polling Council (BPC) and abided by its disclosure rules.

 The date range for these opinion polls is from the previous Scottish Parliament election, held on 6 May 2021, to the next election, which can be held no later than 7 May 2026.